mattwach/battery_drainer/README.md

 are not familiar with the battery type you are working with, take a few moments to educate yourself on recommended handling practices.

+When working with an untested unit or new batteries, I suggest extra caution.
+For example doing initial testing outside on concrete or in a fire pit.

 # Pre-existing Market Solutions

 If you look up "LIPO Battery Discharger" on Amazon or similar, you will find a